tubearchivist/docs/mkdocs/docs/video.md

+---
+description: Complete Video metadata with playlist navigation and comments.
+---

 # Video Page
 Every video downloaded gets a dedicated page accessible at `/video/<video-id>/` of your Tube Archivist.
 Throughout the interface, click on a video title to access the video page.